 You, your internet marketing firm, and your mom love it when a post on your business page gets gobs of likes, but Google just doesn’t seem to care.
 The problem is likely that Google can’t tell where those likes came from.
 Did you get a “like” from an Internet powerhouse, or was it from the teenage kid down the street?
 Since Google isn’t able to tell, it just ignores the “like” and moves on.

-Everyone wants to see that their Facebook posts have been shared, but again, shares do not increase the credibility of your page or post in Google’s eyes.
+Everyone wants to see that their Facebook posts you share, but again, shares do not increase the credibility of your page or post in Google’s eyes.
 Perhaps the issue is that, once again, the shares could be just between friends and have little relevancy.

 A large following on Facebook (or any other social platform) is a great thing to have.
 It shows that your customers like your business, can be a helpful tool for sharing news and updates.
 However, it doesn’t mean much to search engines.
 As much of an ego-boost as it might be, there’s no indication that your recent boost from 500 to 700 followers will have an impact on your SEO.